-At the operational level, the Director and the three Assistant Directors (with input from three angles: political; financial, human and other resources; content/methodology) comprise the Agency Co-ordination Team (CT).
+At the operational level, the Director, the two Assistant Directors and the Head of the Brussels Office comprise the Agency Co-ordination Team (CT).
 The CT is responsible for strategic planning, organisational developments and overall activity co-ordination and implementation.